Experimental proposal of a mode sorter for vector vortex beams of arbitrary order: Profile Rotator

 K-mirrors are optical elements composed of three plane mirrors disposed in a K-shape and are commonly employed to rotate the transverse beam profile by a desired angle about the optical axis, while maintaining beam alignment.
 The rotation angle is controlled by rotation of the optical element itself: the transverse profile rotates by an angle $2\beta$ when the optical element is rotated by $\beta$.
 In usual applications, input polarization is homogeneous over the beam profile and stays homogeneous at the output, although it may change due to reflections at non-normal incidence.

 It has been shown in \cite{Karan2022,Karan2024} that the polarization change induced by a K-mirror can be minimized by appropriately selecting the mirror angles and the type of metal coating.
-For example, at the wavelength of 780~nm used in our lab, we have calculated -- using the method proposed in \cite{Karan2022} -- that with silver-coated mirrors and an angle of 13.56$^\circ$ of the first and third mirrors relative to the optical axis, the mean polarization change can be reduced to as little as $0.003\pi$, while still achieving the desired profile rotation.
+For example, at the wavelength of 780~nm used in our lab, we have calculated -- using the method proposed in \cite{Karan2022} -- that with silver-coated mirrors and an angle of 13.56$^\circ$ of the first and third mirrors relative to the optical axis, the mean polarization change can be reduced to as little as $0.003\pi$ \cite{code_Kmirror_2025}, while still achieving the desired profile rotation.
+This small base angle implies a relatively long, yet practical, K-mirror system (approximately 15 cm in length).
+The required length may vary depending on the operating wavelength and mirror coating material, and users can take advantage of modern 3D-printing technologies to design and fabricate custom K-mirror mounts tailored to their specific requirements.

 Applying the transformation of a polarization maintaining K-mirror to vector beam brings a subtlety: because of the inhomogenous polarization over the transverse profile, the polarization at a given point A is brought to point B without rotation of the polarization vector, changing the overall polarization distribution.
 More precisely, if the K-mirror performs a $2\beta$-rotation on the wavefront of a beam with polarization $\theta(\varphi)$, the output polarization distribution reads $\theta'(\varphi)=\theta(\varphi-2\beta)$.